Hamburger

 [email protected]

-We have the following data protection representation according to Art.
+We have appointed the following GDPR representative pursuant to Art.
 27 GDPR:

 VGS Datenschutzpartner GmbH